EddieTheEd/Obsidian-Vault/001_Notes/Literature EXtract.md

 Without hesitation, a wave of discomfort engulfed her body, with every organ of her being shrieking in unknown agony.
 Before she could react, a visceral stab of agony blinded her.
 A raw layer of maroon exuded into her vision, as her other sensations dimmed.
 Columbia fell to the floor, an unknown force compressing her breath ==deep down== her throat.
 The sharp pain forced her eyes closed, her mind scattered amongst the blotches of agony that erupted through her body.

 Within a small period of time, all of her being wailed in torment, with Columbia's mind almost unconscious.
 However, as quickly as the pain shot throughout her body, it disappeared.
-Columbia opened her eyes, making out her surroundings through her
+Columbia opened her eyes, making out her surroundings through her lightly garnet, obscured vision.

+==look into making the ring have garnet==